Sausage

 Did You Know?

-- 1.The word 'sausage' derives from Latin 'salsus' (salted), reflecting ancient preservation methods predating refrigeration
+- 1.The word 'sausage' derives from Latin 'salsus' (salted), reflecting the ancient practice of salt-curing meat to preserve it for months without refrigeration

 Plating Guidance